christopherWilliams98/risk-agent/report/report.md

 ### Tree Parallelization
 Tree parallelization maintains a single shared search tree that multiple independent threads traverse and update concurrently.
-This approach is a natural fit for shared memory systems to fully leverage the available bandwidth to communicate simulation results.
-However, this introduces the challenge of preventing data corruption should multiple threads visit and update the same parts of the tree.
-Figure 2c illustrates 3 race condition scenarios where simulateneous access to the same node by multiple threads without proper synchronization could lead to data corruption[^lock_free].
+This introduces the challenge of preventing data corruption should multiple threads visit and update the same parts of the tree.
+Figure 2c illustrates 3 race condition scenarios where simulateneous access to the same node by multiple threads could lead to data corruption without proper synchronization[^lock_free].

 ![Figure 2c: 3 parallel MCTS race condition scenarios](image-1.png)